 Looking for a delicious and healthy way to use up those carrot greens?
 Well, look no further than this amazing Carrot Greens Pesto Recipe!
 This pesto is perfect for using any leftover carrot tops, and it's super easy to make and enjoy either warm or in a cold pasta salad.
 Plus, it's loaded with healthy nutrients like vitamin A, vitamin C, and folate.

-We love making pestos as they are usually made in 5-minutes using just a few ingredients and a food processor.
-They can then be used immediately or stored to enhance any meal like pasta, or sandwiches, and even add a dollop to any sauce and take it to the next level.
+We love making pestos as they are usually made in 5 minutes using just a few ingredients and a food processor.
+They can then be used immediately or stored to enhance any meal, like pasta or sandwiches, and even add a dollop to any sauce and take it to the next level.

 How do you use carrot tops?

 Pesto is a great way to add flavor to any dish, and this recipe is simple and quick to make.
-You can enjoy this great recipe on pizza, sweet potato, pasta dishes, add a dollop on your favorite side dish, and even pasta salads as we do with this recipe.
+You can enjoy this great recipe on pizza, sweet potato, and pasta dishes, add a dollop on your favorite side dish, and even make pasta salads as we do with this recipe.

 Use your pineapple peels to make pineapple water and your watermelon rinds to make gazpacho!